|

 hairstyles, spikes and mohawks.
 To complete the look,

-safety pins were strategically implanted in their cheeks,
+safety pins were strategically implanted in cheeks,

 lips and eyebrows.